open-science-uppsala/open_science_uppsala/README.md

 #### What is policy of the email list?

- * Sent at the first day of each month with an activity
+ * Sent at the first day of each month, for months that have an activity
  * Short

+See [the newsletter archive](newsletter_archive.md) for previous newsletters.

 ### Information for speakers